Removing Data from the Cache

 Automatic eviction is the most common way data is removed from the cache.
 It is triggered when a worker's cache storage reaches its capacity and needs to make room for new data.
 The eviction process is governed by policies you define.

-Note: In addition to the capacity-based eviction described here, Alluxio offers advanced eviction strategies like Time-to-Live (TTL) and Priority-based eviction.
+Note: In addition to the capacity-based eviction described here, Alluxio offers advanced eviction strategies like Time-to-Live (TTL) and Cache Priority.
 These policies allow you to remove data based on its age or importance, giving you more granular control over the cache.
 You can learn more in the Managing Data in the Cache guide.

 How It Works